stephane-caron/pink/README.md

         task.set_target(configuration.get_transform_body_to_world(body))
 ```

-Once a task has its cost and, if applicable, target defined, it can be used to solve inverse kinematics.
+Once a task has its cost and (if applicable) target defined, it can be used to solve inverse kinematics.

 ### Differential inverse kinematics